A glossary of working definitions

 Heterosexism: The presumption that everyone is, and should be, heterosexual.

-Homophobia: Hatred of or prejudice against homosexuality and gay or lesbian people.
+Homophobia: Hatred of or prejudice against LGBTQ people.

 Indigenous peoples: ethnic groups who are the original inhabitants of a given region, in contrast to groups that have settled, occupied or colonized the area more recently.
 In the United States, this can refer to groups traditionally termed Native Americans (American Indians), Alaska Natives, and Native Hawaiians.
 In Canada, it can refer to the groups typically termed First Nations.